uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/ga4/ga4.md

 Analytics 4, although the implementation is different.

 ### up-ga.js

-up-ga.js is responsible foor sending the needed pageview, link click,  and timing events to Gooogle Analytics as the page is rendered and as events within the page are executed.
-This file serves the same function in both Google Univesal Analytics and Google Analytics 4, although the implementation is different.
+up-ga.js is responsible for sending the needed page view, link click,  and timing events to Google Analytics as the page is rendered and as events within the page are executed.
+This file serves the same function in both Google Universal Analytics and Google Analytics 4, although the implementation is different.

 ## Comparison